目录

 Lint notebooks

-We use squeaky to lint our notebooks.
+We use squeaky and ruff to lint our notebooks.
 First install tox using pipx.

 pipx install tox